gpundt/watchtower/README.md

 # watchtower

-Network observation tower - Golang
+Network observation tower - Golang Server/Agent Deployment

+## Overview

+This server is deployed onto your homelab to conduct the following activities:

+- Network Host Discovery
+- Log and Metric Aggregation

+This server implements the following technologies / protocols:

+- Server / Agent mTLS Communication
+- Docker

 ## How to Deploy